roblabs/xyz-raster-sources/readme.md

   <h2 id="use-in-a-mapbox-or-maplibre-style">Use in a Mapbox or MapLibre Style</h2>

   <p>Tiles for use in Mapbox or MapLibre for mobile or web applications, can easily be configured.
-See the Mapbox <a href="https://docs.mapbox.com/mapbox-gl-js/style-spec/sources/#raster">documentation</a> or MapLibre <a href="https://maplibre.org/maplibre-gl-js-docs/example/map-tiles/">documentation</a> on details for how to add raster tiles to your style.</p>
+See the <a href="styles" target="blank">styles</a> directory for sample style JSON.</p>

   <p>You can also find several styles hosted by MapLibre.org.
 See <a href="https://github.com/maplibre/demotiles">https://github.com/maplibre/demotiles</a>.</p>

+  <p>See the Mapbox <a href="https://docs.mapbox.com/mapbox-gl-js/style-spec/sources/#raster">documentation</a> or MapLibre <a href="https://maplibre.org/maplibre-gl-js-docs/example/map-tiles/">documentation</a> on details for how to add raster tiles to your style.</p>

   <hr />